-The first step is to decide how you want to manage your child support.
-We have options to suit your circumstances.
+Once you’ve considered your circumstances, decide how you want to manage your child support.
+One of our options should suit your situation.

 If you self manage, you won’t have a child support assessment.
 You don’t need to register with us.
 You can still call us for information and help.

-If you choose not to self-manage you can apply for a child support assessment.
-We’ll tell you and the other person how much child support is to be paid.
+If you choose not to self manage you can apply for a child support assessment.
+We’ll tell you and the other parent who needs to pay child support how much this will be.
 We’ll work out the amount using a formula.

 Read more about child support assessments.